-For these risk pockets, one or more IFRS 9 parameters have been stressed when computing the ECLs.
-For mortgages a stressed LGD value was applied, for commercial real estate and vulnerable companies an add-on was applied on the mechanically calculated expected credit loss, reflecting the characteristic of the risk pocket.
+Concretely, one or more IFRS 9 parameters have been stressed when computing the ECL.
+For mortgages a stressed Loss Given Default (LGD) value was applied, for Commercial Real Estate and vulnerable companies an add-on was applied on the mechanically calculated expected credit loss, reflecting the characteristic of the risk pocket.